Susan E. Prockop, MD

 Pediatrics; Pediatric Hematology-Oncology

-I am a pediatric oncologist who specializes in allogeneic (from a donor) and autologous (from self) bone marrow and stem cell transplantation.
-I treat children and young adults with hematologic cancers, such as leukemia and myelodysplastic syndromes, as well as those with diseases that impair the ability of the body to make blood cells, such as bone marrow failure syndromes and immunological deficiencies.
+I am a pediatric oncologist on the MSK Kids team specializing in allogeneic (from a donor) stem cell transplantation and cellular therapies as a member of the Pediatric Stem Cell Transplantation and Cellular Therapies (TCT) Service.
+I treat children and young adults with blood cancers, such as leukemia and myelodysplastic syndromes (MDS), as well as those with diseases that impair the ability of the body to make blood cells, such as bone marrow failure syndromes and immune deficiencies.
 I am also a specialist in graft-versus-host disease in children — a complication of transplantation that occurs when white blood cells from the donor attack the tissues of the recipient, causing severe inflammation and other problems.
+I run our multidisciplinary MSK Kids GvHD Clinic where children and young adults with this complication are treated by specialists from across the institution.

-In my research, my fellow investigators and I are assessing the use of T cells that target Epstein-Barr virus infections.
-This virus can cause potentially life-threatening disorders in people with weakened immune systems when it infects cells and causes them to divide uncontrollably in the liver, lung, brain, or other vital organs.
+My fellow investigators and I are assessing the use of T cells to treat viral infections, including Epstein Barr virus (EBV).
 We are learning how to optimize treatment with these specialized T cells for patients with a variety of underlying diseases.
-The way the immune system constantly reinvents itself is fascinating.
-I enjoy working at an institution that enables me to combine my knowledge of immunology, oncology, and transplantation to enhance a patient’s chance of a cure.
+I am also the principle investigator on clinical trials exploring novel ways to use transplantation in infants with primary immune deficiency syndromes, including an approach that completely avoids the use of chemotherapy in these vulnerable patients.
+I am privileged to work at an institution that enables me to combine my knowledge of immunology, oncology, and transplantation to enhance my patient’s chance of a cure.

-In addition to patient care and research, I mentor fellows and help them define their choice of laboratory study.
-We have a great faculty here who offer a wide breadth of research opportunities, help our trainees on their way to becoming tomorrow’s leaders, and guide them as they launch their academic medical careers.
+In addition to patient care and research, I mentor fellows and am Director of the MSK Kids Fellowship in Transplant and Cellular Therapy.
+I help our trainees define their own passion on their way to become tomorrow’s leaders, and guide them as they launch their academic medical careers.

-I do something that to some people may sound like science fiction, but it works because of amazing biology – some of which we understand, and some of which we are still discovering.
+I do something that to some sounds like science fiction, but it works because of amazing biology — some of which we understand, and some of which we are still discovering.
 It also works because of the children.
-I am frequently awed by my patients.
-Children incorporate their illnesses into their sense of themselves and can take in stride what some adults might find intolerable.
-When we cure them, we return their sense of well-being to them, and this is incredibly satisfying.
+I am frequently awed by my patients and value the deep bonds I form with them and their parents under the most difficult of circumstances.
+Children and young adults incorporate their illnesses into their sense of self and can take in stride what some adults might find intolerable.
+When we cure them, we give them back a sense of well-being, and this is incredibly satisfying.

 Taking care of seriously ill children requires a team of dedicated people.
-I am lucky to work at a place that makes it as easy as possible to give our patients and their families the care and support they need.
+I am lucky to work at MSK Kids, where it is possible to give our patients and their families the care and support they need.

 Awards and Honors